Bratslav

+Name

+In addition to the Ukrainian Брацлав (Bratslav), in other languages the name of the city is Bracław and בראַצלעוו or בראַסלעװ, Bratslev.
+Today also pronounced Breslev or Breslov as the name of a Hasidic group, which originated from this town.

 History

 The first written mention of Bratslav dates back to 1362.
 City status was granted Magdeburg Rights in 1564.
 Bratslav belonged to the Grand Duchy of Lithuania until the Lublin Union of 1569, when it became a voivodeship center in the Crown of the Kingdom of Poland as part of the Polish–Lithuanian Commonwealth.

 In the early 16th century, the Starosta of Bratslav and Vinnytsia (Winnica) was Hetman Kostiantyn Ostrozky, who commanded Polish–Lithuanian army in the Battle of Orsha.
 Nevertheless, Ostrozky was unable to protect Bratslav and its castle from destruction in 1497, when the town was raided by Crimean Tatars.
 The castle was rebuilt and reinforced by order of Polish King Alexander I Jagiellon, but it was destroyed once again, in 1551, during a Tatar raid commanded by Khan Devlet I Giray, after which Bratslav turned into a desert.

 In 1564, Bratslav was granted Magdeburg rights, and five years later, following the Union of Lublin, it was annexed by the Kingdom of Poland, becoming capital of the Bratslav Voivodeship, which existed for over 200 years.
 During this time, Bratslav (then named Bracław in Polish) by the authorities, was property of Polish kings, and was ruled by the starostas.

 In 1570, a special commission of the Polish Sejm marked boundaries of the Bratslav Voivodeship.
 In the west, it reached the Dniestr and the Murachwa rivers, in the north it went along the so-called Black Tatar Trail.
 With top-quality soil, the so-called chernozem, Bracław Voivodeship was the most fertile region of Polish–Lithuanian Commonwealth.
 In 1589 in Warsaw, the Sejm granted coat of arms to the town: a cross in red field, with blue shield in the middle.
-In 1598, Polish Parliamend decided to move the seat of local courts and sejmiks from Bratslav to Vinnytsia, and as a result, Winnica became a de facto capital of the voivodeship, even though it was still named after Bracław.
+In 1598, Polish Parliament decided to move the seat of local courts and sejmiks from Bratslav to Vinnytsia, and as a result, Winnica became a de facto capital of the voivodeship, even though it was still named after Bracław.